Protect Surprise & West Valley from a 700 MW Gas Power Plant

 APPROVED, ACC voted 5-0 on Feb 4, 2026

 The P&Z Commission recommended approval.
 This is a recommendation only.
-The Board of Supervisors makes the final decision.
+The Board of Supervisors made the final land use decision.

 Know the facts when the conversation gets hard.
 Click to expand.